Commercial Deposit Accounts Terms & Conditions

-To protect your funds against potential fraud or misuse, we may limit access to your funds if your Account(s) becomes inactive.
+To protect your funds against potential fraud or misuse, we may limit access to your funds and suspend mailing of account statements if your Account(s) becomes inactive.
 Your Account(s) becomes inactive if you do not conduct any qualifying transactions for a period of 365 days for checking accounts or 730 days for savings accounts (excluding certificates of deposit).
 A qualifying transaction includes any transaction initiated by you, including deposit, transfer or withdrawal (by check, debit, ATM, mobile or online banking, or bill pay).
-Pre-authorized transactions, such as monthly recurring membership fees, are not considered qualifying transactions, and an account with only that type of recurring activity may still become inactive.
-Once your Account(s) becomes inactive, access to your funds through Debit Mastercard®/ATM card, online banking, mobile banking or through telephone banking may be limited until the Account is reactivated.
+Pre-authorized transactions, such as recurring debits or deposits, are not considered qualifying transactions, and an account with only that type of recurring activity may still become inactive.
+Once your Account(s) becomes inactive, access to your funds through Debit Mastercard®/ATM card, onlinebanking, mobile banking or through telephone banking may be limited until the Account is reactivated.
 You may be subject to inactivity fees during the period of inactivity (refer to the Business Fee Schedule).
 To reactivate your Account(s), you may conduct a qualifying transaction by visiting your local Middlesex Savings Bank branch or you may contact the Bank at 1-877-463-6287 to reactivate the Account(s).

 29. Written Trusts and Estate Accounts

-When opening an Account for an estate, the Bank takes reasonable steps to verify the personal representative(s) or voluntary administrator.
-In order to protect you and the Bank, a certified copy of your letters of authority or voluntary administration statement may be required by the Bank dated no more than 60 days past the date of certification.
+When opening an account for an estate, the Bank takes reasonable steps to verify the personal representative(s) or voluntary administrator.
+In order to protect you and the Bank, you must present a certified copy of your letters of authority, voluntary administration statement, orother applicable court documentation appointing you as representative of the estate as may be required by the Bank dated and presented no more than 60 days past the date of certification.
 You agree to provide an affidavit signed by you and/or additional documentation as we may require.
 We will need to maintain copies of these documents in our records in order for you to open and maintain your Account(s).
-In all cases, the estate must first obtain a taxpayer ID number.
+In all cases, the estate must first obtain a taxpayer identification number.

 30. Power of Attorney

-If you appoint a power of attorney to act on your behalf, a signed notarized photocopy of the legal document must be presented before the agent may act on your Account(s); we will need to maintain a copy in our records.
-You also agree to provide an affidavit signed by you and your agent and/or additional documentation affirming that the power of attorney remains in effect.
+If you appoint a power of attorney to act on your behalf, a signed notarized original or certified copy of the legal document must be presented before the agent may act on your Account(s); we will need to maintain a copy in our records.
+You also agree to provide an affidavit signed by you and your agent and/or additional documentation required by the Bank to confirm that the power of attorney remains in effect.
 You authorize us to rely on the power of attorney until we receive written notice that it has been revoked or terminated and we have had reasonable opportunity to act on that notice.
 You agree to reimburse us for all claims, costs, losses and damages that we incur when acting in good faith and in accordance with the power of attorney and in seeking verification as to the continued validity of the power of attorney.
 We may restrict the type or size of transactions your agent may conduct.

 31. Death or Incompetence

 You agree to notify us promptly if any person with a right to withdraw funds from your Account(s) deceases or becomes legally incompetent.
-We may continue to honor checks, items, and instructions until we have actual documented knowledge of the death or incompetence and we have had a reasonable opportunity to act on that knowledge.
-You agree that we may pay checks drawn on or before the date of death or legal incompetence for up to thirty (30) days after death or legal incompetence.
-In order to document death or incompetency, a certified copy of the appropriate court documentation must be presented as well as a certified copy of the death certificate, if applicable.
+We may continue to honor checks, items, andinstructions until we have actual documented knowledge of the death or incompetence and we have had a reasonable opportunity to act on that knowledge.
+You agree that we may pay checks drawn on or before the date of death or legal incompetence for up to thirty (30) days after we receive notice of death or legal incompetence.
+In order to document incompetency or death, a certified copy of the appropriate court documentation and/or a certified copy of the death certificate, if applicable, must be presented.

 If the sole owner of sole proprietorship Account(s) deceases, then the Account(s) proceeds pass to the deceased owner’s estate.
 If we have actual notice of the incompetency of the owner of sole proprietorship Account(s), then we will follow the instructions of the person appointed by a court or valid power of attorney to handle the property of the disabled sole proprietor.

-If joint owner of a sole proprietorship (relative to a husband and wife sole proprietorship only), then the Account(s) proceeds pass to the surviving joint Account(s) owner and Account documentation must be updated, including a change to the TIN for the Account(s).
+If there is a joint owner of a sole proprietorship Account (relative to a husband and wife sole proprietorship only), then the Account(s) proceeds pass to the surviving joint Account(s) owner and Account documentation must be updated, including a change to the TIN for the Account(s).
 Account(s) may be frozen if documentation is not updated to reflect the change in ownership.